domvie/RobustQ/README.md

 ![Overview](static/img/overview.png?raw=true "Job Overview")

-And when your job is finished you can check and download the results (the PoF) by clicking on 'Details'.
+When your job is finished you can check and download the results (the PoF) by clicking on 'Details'.

 ![Details](static/img/results.png?raw=true "Job Results")